mwiatrzyk/modelity/docs/source/quickstart.rst

     >>> list(book)
     ['title', 'author']

-The iterator iterates over fields in their declaration order and skips ones that are not set.
+The iterator iterates over fields in their declaration order and skips the ones that are not set.

 Comparing models